kartikwar/starter-hugo-academic/content/research/paper 1/index.md

 ---
-title: "The Role of Unique Identifiers in Speculative Valuations of NFTs: Evidence from the Lab and the Field (manuscript in preparation)"
+title: "The Role of Unique Identifiers in Speculative Valuations of NFTs: Evidence from the Lab and the Field"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here